 A Master of Science (MS) degree in Nursing is offered for the following concentrations:

-- Advanced Practice Nursing of Adults and the Elderly
+- Advanced Practice Nursing of Adults and the Elderly with dual preparation as:

 - Nursing Leadership in Health Care Systems